halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 * **A toggled feature** – this feature is disabled (off) for one plan but enabled (on) for another.
 These will use a standard boolean flag that will indicate whether the feature is on or off for a given plan.
 * **A multi-variate feature** – this is a rate-limited feature that may be enabled for all account levels, but to varying degrees.
 For example, you might offer a very limited number of API calls to a basic plan but increase or even remove those limits with each successive plan.

-The toggled features will use dependent flags of a parent flag representing the plan that they are associated with.
-The benefit of this is that it allows targeting of the parent flag to enable access to all the dependent features without needing to target each individual feature flag.
-We'll explore how targeting works later in this article.
+In our setup, the toggled features will use dependent flags of a parent flag representing the plan that they are associated with.
+This isn't a requirement, but rather a preference.
+The benefit of using a parent flag is that it allows targeting of the parent flag to enable access to all the dependent features without needing to target each individual feature flag.
+The drawback is that it is less obvious which individual flags target which specific segments in the segments dashboard as you'll only see the parent targeting.
+We'll explore how segments and targeting works later in this article.

 Here's an example of what this might look like: